-Payable to the Pension Plan - At June 30, 2021, the City reported no outstanding liability amount to the pension plan.
+Payable to the Pension Plan - At June 30, 2022, the City reported no payable to the pension and OPEB plans required for the year ended June 30, 2022.
+The payable includes both the pension and insurance contribution allocation.

 NOTE 9 - OTHER POST-EMPLOYMENT BENEFITS (OPEB)